rmasclef/autoreflex-scraper/README.md

 1. consume the messages produced by `ad-url-producer` from the kafka topic
 2. for each messages (i.e Ad URL) -> scrap the Ad information (still work to do here) -> transform them into an Ad model
-3. for each generated Ad -> save it into a Mongo databse (not present yet)
+3. for each generated Ad -> save it into a Mongo database

 ## Make it work